Nine Chambers was delighted to host a seminar on the 4th of June, presented by barristers Greg Lawton and Harrison...

 Residential Property

-- Applications for possession brought under both section 8 and section 21 of the Housing Act 1988.
+- Possession claims under sections 8 of the Housing Act 1988.

 Commercial Property

-- Proceedings brought under the Landlord and Tenant Act 1954.
+- Proceedings under the Landlord and Tenant Act 1954.

-- Advice on lease renewals, forfeiture and effect of lease provisions.
+- Advice on lease renewals, forfeiture and the effect of lease provisions.

 - Cases involving licensed premises, including public houses.